containerbase/runinstall/docs/testing.md

 # Testing

+Most of the code logic can be tested using unit tests.

 The best way to test changes is against real repositories, using a built image.

 ## Building the image